Artificial Intelligence Governance Training for New Zealand Leaders

-New Zealand has no AI-specific legislation.
-That does not mean leaders have no obligations.
-The Companies Act 1993, Privacy Act 2020, and Treaty of Waitangi create a web of duties that already apply to every AI system your organisation operates.
-Our training programmes give directors and executives the knowledge to navigate them.
+Aotearoa has no dedicated AI legislation, yet 76% of New Zealand leaders are already prioritising AI agents across their organisations.
+The Companies Act 1993, Privacy Act 2020, and Treaty of Waitangi create binding obligations that apply to every system your organisation operates today.
+We deliver governance training programmes that equip directors and executives with the knowledge and capabilities to lead with confidence.

-The 75% Awareness Gap Is a Governance Risk
+The Awareness Gap Is a Governance Risk for NZ Businesses

-No AI Act Does Not Mean No Rules
+No AI Act Does Not Mean No Compliance Obligations

-Without dedicated AI legislation, leaders must interpret existing law.
-The Companies Act 1993 imposes personal liability on directors under sections 131-138.
-Privacy Act 2020 applies its 13 Information Privacy Principles to every automated decision.
+Without dedicated AI legislation, businesses must interpret existing law through governance frameworks that connect disparate obligations.
+The Companies Act 1993 imposes personal liability on directors under sections 131-138 for failures of care and diligence, including failure to oversee emerging technology risks.
+The Privacy Act 2020 applies its 13 Information Privacy Principles to every automated decision your organisation makes.
 The Health Information Privacy Code governs AI in healthcare.
-These obligations are real and enforceable today.
+We help leaders translate these obligations into practical steps their teams can follow.

-The FMA expects financial services firms to govern AI-driven advice and lending decisions.
-The RBNZ is scrutinising AI in credit risk models.
-The Privacy Commissioner has signalled enforcement on automated decision-making without transparency.
-Leaders who wait for a dedicated AI Act are already behind.
+The FMA expects financial services firms to govern AI-driven advice and lending decisions with the same rigour as human decision-making.
+The RBNZ is scrutinising AI in credit risk models and expects operational resilience across all technology-dependent processes.
+The Office of the Privacy Commissioner has signalled enforcement on automated decision-making without transparency.
+These regulators are not waiting for dedicated legislation, and neither should your organisation.
+Our programmes equip leadership teams with the knowledge they need before regulatory action forces the issue.

-Leadership Training vs Staff Training: Governance Knowledge Matters
+Leadership Governance Training vs Staff AI Literacy: Why the Distinction Matters

 Your board does not need to build a machine learning model.
-They need to know which questions to ask, which risks to escalate, and where personal liability sits.
+They need to understand which governance strategies to adopt, which risks to escalate, and where personal liability sits under the Companies Act 1993.
+We design each programme to match the audience, equipping your leadership team with the governance knowledge to oversee AI across the organisation.

 Staff AI Literacy